bhoamikkhona/html-css/Section 03/README.md

   - Then, set a width of that container, e.g. 700px and then using the property `margin: 0 auto` to center that container.
   - `auto` value means that the margins on the left and right of the container should be equal and they should be automatically calculated by the browser depending on the viewport.
   - As a result, the container will look centered inside of the body.

+### Challenge 02

+- Margins do not work on anchor tags.

 ## Author